Maestro-111/movies-search-system/README.md

 2. front-end (cont)
 3. Fix .dockerignore issue (e.g. not ignoring sqlite files)
 4. Continue updating friends section within users.
 Final goal is to have more info for recommendations
+5. Recreate embeds for text/images
+6. Issue with styles for user app.